aiji42/prisma-fts-middleware/packages/algolia/README.md

 });
 ```

-It can be used in conjunction with other `where` parameters.
+It can be used in combination with other prisma search parameters such as `where` and `select`.

 ```ts
 await prisma.person.findMany({